popebob/popebob.github.io/README.md

 ##### ***Participated in Partners in Leadership: Accountability Training***

-#### DevOps Manager, Product Owner, Architect
+#### Cloud and DevOps Consultant

-Re-establishing IT as a trusted buddies partner.  increasing cost visibility
+Broad Organizational Goal: Re-establishing IT as a trusted business partner.
+Increasing cost visibility.

-Lead young DevOps team to deploy brand new private cloud application hosting environment built on OpenStack using Canonical managed services and technologies and Kubernetes
+Lead young DevOps team to deploy brand new private cloud application hosting environment built on OpenStack using Canonical managed services/technologies and Kubernetes.

 We're using HEAT to deploy juju-based Kubernetes clusters, integrating Aqua, and writing various bits of automation to containerize and migrate legacy applications.